woobe-studio/Pawnshop-Inventory-Management-System/README.md

 A console-based application designed to efficiently manage the inventory of a pawnshop.
 This system allows users to add, edit, search, and delete items in the inventory using C and basic file handling.

+🚨🚨 In late 2024, I intend to rebuild this project using C# .NET with a user-friendly UI.
+Stay tuned for further updates! 🚨🚨

 ## Project Details

 - **Course**: First Semester Project